UCLALibrary/californica/README.md

    is already taken and exit.)
 1. Run the CI suite
    `bundle exec rake ci`

+### Important details for PostgreSQL security and configuration

+The instructions above assume your PostgreSQL server is configured to allow authentication to password-less user accounts.
+This is an insecure configuration for Postgresql.
+If you would like to enable your PostgreSQL server to allow authentication to password-less user accounts, you must edit your pg_hba.conf config file (typically in the /etc/postgresql file tree somewhere), and change the line that reads:
+`host    all             all             127.0.0.1/32            md5`
+to
+`host    all             all             127.0.0.1/32            trust`

+However, we recommend you consider creating your californica role with a password, by entering the following in your `psql` console:
+`create user californica CREATEDB PASSWORD californica;`

+NOTE: If you DO create your californica role with a password, you will *need* to use a `dotenv` file.
+See the Configuration with `dotenv` section below.

 At this point, you can start a development server with: `bundle exec rake hydra:server`.